User Guide Cancel

 • When you share your documents, textual prompts, and the generated responses with us when providing feedback, we take steps to filter out personal information by applying data masking procedures to this content (i.e., replacing personal information with predefined categories using Named Entity Recognition, e.g., replacing “John Smith” with “PERSON”) prior to using the content for product improvement.

-• Content is stored for 30 days in an encrypted, siloed, Adobe-controlled environment with strict access controls.
-You can always contact us via the form in our Privacy Policy if you want us to delete this data sooner, or if you want to opt out of the use of your content to improve generative AI capabilities in Acrobat and Acrobat Reader.
+• Content is stored for 30 days in an encrypted, siloed, Adobe-controlled environment within the US with strict access controls.
+You can always contact us via the form in our Privacy Policy if you want us to delete this data sooner, or if you want to opt out of the use of your content to improve generative AI capabilities in Document Cloud apps.

 The flagged content is only retained for 30 days unless we have other legal reasons to retain it access as described in our Privacy Policy.
 You can always contact us via the form in our Privacy Policy if you want us to delete this data sooner.